paulhuggett/icubaby/README.md

 Member type | Definition
 ----------- | -----------
-input_type  | the character type from which conversions will be performed.
-May be any of `icubaby::char8`, `char16_t` or `char32_t` output_type | the character type to which the transcoder will convert.
-May be any of `icubaby::char8`, `char16_t` or `char32_t`
+input_type  | The character type from which conversions will be performed.
+May be any of `icubaby::char8`, `char16_t` or `char32_t`. output_type | The character type to which the transcoder will convert.
+May be any of `icubaby::char8`, `char16_t` or `char32_t`.

 #### Member functions

 Member function | Description
 --------------- | -----------
-(constructor)   | constructs a new transcoder (destructor)    | destructs a transcoder operator()      |  (input_type c, OutputIt dest) end_cp          | call once the entire input has been fed to operator() to ensures the sequence did not end with a partial character well_formed     | returns true if the input was well formed, false otherwise
+(constructor)   | Constructs a new transcoder.
+(destructor)    | Destructs a transcoder. operator()      |  (input_type c, OutputIt dest) end_cp          | Call once the entire input has been fed to operator() to ensures the sequence did not end with a partial character. well_formed     | Returns true if the input was well formed, false otherwise.

 ### iterator